Apollonius14/Aerial_Robotics3D/README.md

-Computer-generated Suduko game.
+MATLAB Library to simulate the motion of a quadcopter drone through user customizable trajectories, control laws and dynamical models.

 Author(s): UPenn School of Engineering and Applied Science
 Contirbutor: Omar Kadhim - Spring 2018

-MATLAB Library to simulate the motion of a quadcopter drone through user customizable trajectories, control laws and dynamical models.

 IMPORTANTLY: this is an educational library and the vast majority of the code, from the equations of motion, to the differential equation solver and